gateway-fm/public-docs/docs/validators/basics/the-merge.md

 # The Merge

-The merge is the process of switching Ethereum from Proof-Of-Work to Proof-Of-Stake consensus mechanism.
+The Merge is the process of switching Ethereum from Proof-Of-Work to Proof-Of-Stake consensus mechanism.

 It is called like that because it merges the existing beacon chain (previously